 So back to my Xbox story where I almost blew my cover.
 One of my friends was lamenting about how he got sucked into a sale, buying over $200 of games he’ll probably never play.
 “Don’t worry about it, it’s only two hundred dollars.
 Just don’t do it again” I said.
 I wasn’t thinking straight.
 That’s not wealth camouflage.

 Also Read: Why readings the news is bad for you and horrible for FIRE.

-Or just cut to my TL;DR – stop searching out news and have a funny, concise news summary sent to you every morning.
+Or just cut to my TL;DR – stop searching out news and have a funny, 5-minute news summary.
 It did wonders to reduce my unproductive time!
 Click here to sign up!
+(Make sure you confirm!)

 I’m effectively a stealth wealth master spy, but my point of view got skewed after years of saving and investing.
 Besides, I was trying not to get eaten by zombies.
 The conversation in the room stopped and another guy said: “Two hundred dollars is a lot of money for most people.”

 That certainly snapped me out of my gaming trance.
 I had to backtrack pretty hard and managed not to tip anyone off.
 But it was close.
 Not to mention, I definitely died to those zombies.